Saturday, June 14, 2025

 Tip 7: Choose Healthy Fats

-Healthy fats are key to healthy eating tips that keep your heart strong and boost your energy.
+Healthy fats are one of the healthy eating tips from the 17 Essentials that keep your heart healthy and fuel your energy.
 Not all fats are good for you.
 Some fats help you stay healthy, while others can harm you.
 Let science guide your choices.

 Good vs. Bad Fats

-Unsaturated fats, found in avocados and walnuts, help lower bad cholesterol.
+Foods like avocados and walnuts lower bad cholesterol.
+The fats in such foods, namely ”unsaturated fats,” combat bad cholesterol.
 Studies show they can reduce heart disease risks.
-On the other hand, trans fats in fried foods and packaged snacks can clog arteries over time.
+Trans fats in fried dishes and packaged snacks can block arteries if used repeatedly.

 • Good Fats: Olive oil, salmon, and almonds